 Serotonin and norepinephrine reuptake inhibitors (SNRIs) are similar to SSRIs.
 They help regulate mood by increasing levels of serotonin and norepinephrine.

-Bupropion works differently than SSRIs or SNRIs.
-It also treats seasonal affective disorder and helps people stop smoking.
+- Bupropion, which also treats seasonal affective disorder and can help people stop smoking.

 Older antidepressant medications include tricyclics, tetracyclics, and monoamine oxidase inhibitors (MAOIs).
-They are prescribed less often than other medications because they tend to cause more side effects.
+These drugs are prescribed less often than other medications because they tend to cause more side effects.
 However, they work better for some people.

 - Nausea and vomiting